sshuttle/sshuttle/sshuttle/sshuttle.md

     *pidfilename*.
 The default is `sshuttle.pid` in the current directory.

---server
-:   (internal use only) run the sshuttle server on
-    stdin/stdout.
-This is what the client runs on the remote end.

 --firewall
 :   (internal use only) run the firewall manager.
 This is
     the only part of sshuttle that must run as root.
 If